amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

 There are many tutorials out there about how to use Selenium with JUnit to write automated tests for the UI.
 However, most (if not all of them), only show you how to play around with a ``WebDriver`` instance, fetch a webpage, call a ``findBy*`` method and make some assertions.

-Take [this](http://toolsqa.com/java/junit-framework/junit-test-selenium-webdriver/) article, for example - it's currently the first on Google if you type "selenium and junit".
+Take [this](http://toolsqa.com/java/junit-framework/junit-test-selenium-webdriver/) article, for example - it's currently the first on Google, when you search for "selenium and junit".
 If you write your tests in that manner you will eventually end up in a lot of trouble.
 This post tries to explain why and offer a much better alternative.

 <figure>
  <img src="/images/truce_hurts.png" alt="The Truce Hurts">